naman2304/notes/ddia.md

 #### Object Stores
 * Where do we store static content when we don't cache it?
-* Can't use Hadoop
-  * Hadoop clusters nodes have both compute and storage.
+* Can't use Hadoop -- Hadoop clusters nodes have both compute and storage.
 Expensive!
 We just want more space and not compute.
-* Object Stores
-  * service offered by large cloud providers to store static content
+* Object Stores -- service offered by large cloud providers to store static content
-  * Amazon S3, Azure Blob Storage, Google Cloud Storage
-  * handles scaling for you
-  * handles replication for you
-  * cheaper to run than a Hadoop cluster (1/10th of the price)
 * Data Lake Paradigm -- bunch of different kinds of data (logs, metrics, images, etc) -- schemaless -- put in Object Stores
 * Batch jobs on Object Stores?
 Object Stores lack the requisite compute power, need to transport the data from storage node to compute node!
 Expensive
+* Example: Amazon S3, Azure Blob Storage, Google Cloud Storage
+* Advantages
+  * cheaper to run than a Hadoop cluster (1/10th of the price)
+  * durable
+  * stores literally any file
+  * handles scalability for you
+  * handles replication for you (99.99% availability for S3)
+  * handles security
+* Disadvantages
+  * Not fully fledged filesystem
+  * slow reads
+* Use cases:
+  * DB backups + logs archival + infrequently accessed data
+  * CDN
+* S3
+  * You have two things to identify a blob file in S3:
+    * buckets: like namespaces; globally unique
+    * keys: name of the file.
+S3 is not a filesystem, so there is no concept of directories or path.
+  * So if the file is identified by "S3://heynaman_bucket/images/sunset/wow.png", then "heynaman_bucket" identifies my bucket and name of the file is "images/sunset/wow.png", there is no directory.
+  * has integration with a lot of AWS and Big Data services (Apache Spark, Kafka)

 ### Search Indexes
 * search for a value